01 November 2006 (Wednesday) - Poetry

 04 November 2006 (Saturday) - “The sun is shining, it's a lovely day”,

-An early start as six of us were on the 9 am train to
+An early start as six of us were on the 9 am

 By mid day we were getting a bit peckish, so we retreated to the Zetland Arms, a really good pub we know.
 The food is excellent, but the ordering system is a bit iffy.
 You tell them what you want, and vaguely where you are sitting, and ten minutes later someone else comes around asking who ordered the fish & chips.
 I can’t see what would have stopped me sitting there all afternoon scoffing everything.